ruizdiazever/xtx_py/README.md

 # Scapring Bot 🤖

-This bot is to get a GPU xD
+I create this bot to get a GPU xD, work searching stock in differents sites (scraping the site) and send me a message in Telegram when the stock is available.

 ## Requirements 📝